Enrolling Now!

 See if you qualify for the Chiari Genetics Project

-Park-Reeves Syringomyleia Research Consortium
+Park-Reeves Syringomyelia Research Consortium

 The Park & Reeves Syringomyelia Research Consortium is a multi-institutional North American research effort founded to improve the medical and surgical care of children with syringomyelia related to Chiari I malformation.
 Through collaboration, we will work to enrich the lives and prevent disability in those affected by this condition.
 If you have a Chiari malformation and Syringomyelia (a syrinx) and are interested in participating please email us at t.meehan@wustl.edu to see if you qualify.
 There is no compensation provided for participation.